The Ultimate Guitar Tuner Guide

 Which tuner?
 I am a...

-Home guitarist
+Home Guitarist

 Microphone or clip-on will be just fine for this application.
 The easier, the better.
 Just remember to tune up before you start playing!